coolmanjingwu/zillow-estimate/README.md

 EX: <br />
 Input: np.array([[4,4,5888,1999,2000,201002]]) <br />
-Output: array([0.009104])  <br />
+Output: array([0.0166721])  <br />

 ### 1, Statement of problem:

-In US, millions of people use Zillow to estimate home valuation.
-It is essential for Zillow to provide consumers with useful and accurate information about homes and the housing market.
+Say for example, if you want to buy yourself a place, you look up Zillow, you will see this Zestimate price on the websit, which indicates an estimated price for the potential buyers/sellers' reference.

+However, the actual sale price can't be the same with Zestimate, there is always a difference between the estimated price and the execution price.
+And my job here is to build a model to predict the difference between estimated price and this execution price by using a concept called log-error.

-Also, starting 2019, Zillow had started buying and selling homes as an agency.
+Also, starting June 2018, Zillow had started buying and selling homes with an average price of 250000 dollars as an agency.
 Thus, it is more and more important for them to know the value of their own purchases and the profit these properties will generate in the market.

-However, each property has hundreds of data points and varys significantly from each other.
-It is quite difficult to improve the margin of error.

 ### 2, Client: